 We invite radical, risk taking, bold, mischievous, and political proposals.
 This is a visual arts award, but we welcome proposals from artists with multidisciplinary approaches.

 We are keen to hear from artists who use a wide range of approaches to explore their ideas; including but not limited to: socially engaged, collaboration with communities, collaboration with artists, protest, organizing, writing, sound, conversation, food, performance, video, media, sculpture, research, installation and print.

 The selected artist will work closely with our curator and will discuss any needs you have in advance and develop an access plan with you.

 Unfortunately, the A4 Sounds studio building is not fully accessible.
 The studio space and bathrooms are accessed via a flight of stairs (approx. 22 steps) which may provide difficulties for people with movement impairments.
 We understand that this may exclude some artists from applying for the award, and we apologise for this.

 The studio itself is private but shared with two other artists.
 It has LED lighting, a comfortable chair and is generally quiet, but at times there may be loud sounds leaking through the building from our workshop.
 Members of staff will be available on weekdays to offer in person support.

 If you have specific accessibility needs and are concerned about the suitability of the award, please get in touch with us via firstname.lastname@example.org and we will be happy to discuss with you.

 To apply please:

 Selection will be made by a panel that includes representatives from A4 Sounds, FSAS, MASI and our consulting artists.
-There will be up to three stages to the selection process:
+There will be two stages to the selection process: